nhsengland/it-standards/desktop-apps/windows-10-standard-apps.md

 - Anti-malware: Windows Defender

-  No other live anti-malware tools should be included as these can cause support issues
+  No other live anti-malware tools should be included as these can cause support issues.

 - Microsoft Office 365 (Click-to-run)